 In this notice, you’ll find important information about how and why we collect and use your personal information, and how we protect it.
 It also provides information about your privacy rights.
-This notice applies to anyone who interacts with us about our products and services (“you”, “your”) whether through our websites, by email or otherwise.
+This notice applies to (i) anyone who interacts with us about our products, services and/or events, (ii) job applicants and potential job applicants and (iii) friends and supporters/donors (“you”, “your”).

 1. About the Carbon Trust